 The Supervisory Board appoints one of the members of the Audit Committee as the Chairman of the Audit Committee.
 When electing the committee members, the Supervisory Board shall ensure that the Chairman of the Audit Committee has specialist knowledge and experience in the application of accounting principles and internal control processes.
-The committee Chairman should be independent and not be a former member of the company’s Management Board whose appointment ended less than two years before his appointment as Chairman of the Audit Committee.
-The Chairman of the Supervisory Board shall not be the Chairman of the Audit Committee.
+The Committee Chairman should be independent and not be a former member of the company’s Management Board whose appointment ended less than two years before their appointment as Chairman of the Audit Committee.
+The chairman of the Supervisory Board shall not be the chairman of the Audit Committee.
 The members of the Audit Committee are Prof. Dr. Edgar Ernst (Chairman), Mr. Burkhard Ulrich Drescher, Mr. Vitus Eckert and Dr. Florian Funck.

-The Audit Committee handles, in particular, the monitoring of the accounting process, the effectiveness of the internal control system, risk management system and internal audit system, the audit of the annual financial statements, here in particular the independence of the auditor, the services rendered additionally by the auditor, the issuing of the audit mandate to the auditor, the determination of strategic audit objectives and the fee agreement, and – unless another committee is entrusted therewith – compliance.
+The Audit Committee handles, in particular, the monitoring of the accounting process, the effectiveness of the internal control system, risk management system and internal audit system, the audit of the annual financial statements and – unless another committee is entrusted therewith – compliance.

 The Audit Committee prepares the resolutions of the Supervisory Board on the annual financial statements (and, if applicable, the consolidated financial statements), and, in place of the Supervisory Board, reaches the agreements with the auditor (in particular the issuing of the audit mandate to the auditor, the determination of strategic audit objectives and the fee agreement).
 The Audit Committee takes suitable action to determine and monitor the independence of the auditor.
-In place of the Supervisory Board, the Audit Committee adopts resolutions on the approval of the contracts with the auditor on additional consultancy services, insofar as, according to the Articles of Association or the rules of procedure for the Management Board, these contracts require approval.
+In place of the Supervisory Board, the Audit Committee adopts resolutions on the approval of the contracts with the auditor on additional, non-audit-related consultancy services, insofar as, according to corporate governance procedures for the Management Board, these contracts require approval.

 The Finance Committee prepares the resolutions of the Supervisory Board on the following matters: